canonical/snapd/HACKING.md

 This will check if the source format is consistent, that it builds, all tests work as expected and that "go vet" has nothing to complain.

+The source format follows the `gofmt -s` formating.
+Please run this on your sources files if `run-checks` complains about the format.

 You can run individual test for a sub-package by changing into that directory and:

     go test -check.f $testname